Deferred payment agreement

 There may also be circumstances when we may decide not to defer further charges for you under the deferred payment agreement, although this does not allow us to demand repayment in such circumstances.

 The decision can be reviewed in the following circumstances:

-- there are eligible care costs the council have to take into account.
+- there are eligible care costs we have to take into account

-If you are dissatisfied with the outcome of the review, you can appeal within twenty working days of being notified of the outcome of the review.
+If you are dissatisfied with the outcome of the review, you can appeal within 20 working days of being notified of the outcome.
 This period can be extended for exceptional reasons.

-If you or your representative remain dissatisfied with any aspect of the Deferred Payment Agreement scheme, you should follow the Customer Feedback & Complaints Procedure
+If you or your representative remain dissatisfied with any aspect of the deferred payment agreement scheme, you should follow the customer feedback and complaints procedure.